Colorado Income Trust Setup Guide — Qualify a Spouse for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures Colorado income cap

 Setting up a Miller Trust in Colorado starts with one number — the income cap.
 The Colorado CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Colorado is $110.36/month.
 Source: HCPF Colorado Medical Assistance Eligibility rule 10 CCR 2505-10 §8.100.7.E.6.a (Income Trusts); HCPF Operational Memo OM 24-044 (Income Trusts — Revised Forms and Additional Guidance, effective Aug.
-10, 2024); statutory authority C.R.S. § 15-14-412.7.
+10, 2024); statutory authority C.R.S. § 15-14-412.7 (see the citation list below to verify directly).

 Step-by-step Colorado guides